simpligility/maven-android-sdk-deployer/README.markdown

     </dependency>

-- to install only a specific module use
+To install only a specific module use

         mvn clean install -N

 in any parent folder of the desired package and then the usual

         mvn clean install

 For example to install only the compatibility v4 extra you can do the following

         mvn clean install -N
         cd extras